Survivor Series (1989): Event

 The fourth Survivor Series match was between The Rude Brood (Rick Rude, Mr. Perfect and The Fabulous Rougeaus (Jacques and Raymond Rougeau) and Roddy's Rowdies (Roddy Piper, Jimmy Snuka and The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke).
 The high-flying Jimmy Snuka and Jacques Rougeau began the match with Snuka eliminating Jacques with a Superfly Splash, leaving The Rude Brood with three members.
 Jacques' brother and Fabulous Rougeaus partner Raymond battled opposing team captain Roddy Piper.
 Piper hit Raymond with a piledriver and pinned Raymond to eliminate him, leaving Rude Brood with only two members – Mr. Perfect and team captain Rick Rude.
 Perfect had been pushed as an undefeated wrestler since joining WWF in 1988.
 He pinned Bushwhacker Butch with a roll-up to eliminate him, leaving Rowdy's Rowdies with three members.
-Butch's Bushwhackers partner Bushwhacker Luke battled Rude, but unluckily was hit with a Rude Awakening and got pinned, getting eliminated and leaving Rowdy's Rowdies with two members.
+Butch's Bushwhackers partner Bushwhacker Luke battled Rude, but was hit with a Rude Awakening and got pinned, getting eliminated and leaving Rowdy's Rowdies with two members.
 With both teams down to two members captains Rude and Piper battled each other until both were counted-out, leaving only Perfect from The Rude Brood and Snuka from Roddy's Rowdies.
 Snuka used his high-flying techniques on Perfect but was unable to pin him.
 Perfect hit Snuka a Perfectplex to win the match and become the sole survivor for The Rude Brood.